Working with Jobs#

 scale_const_override | Scale constant (override) | number | None

-This information is also available as a Python dictionary from job.doc.params_base.
+This information is also available as a Python object from job.full_spec.params.

 Based on the title, you may use the CryoSPARC web interface to browse detailed descriptions on these parameters.